 Every March for the past six years, Ecology North has organized a series of water-related events in recognition of Canada Water Week: a celebration of water from coast-to-coast-to-coast, held annually in the third week of March to coincide with World Water Day on March 22.
-Our events range from school visits and film screenings to community water tours, eco-theatre productions, fish fry's, water curriculum development and more!
+Our events range from school visits and film screenings to community water tours, eco-theatre productions, a fish fry, water curriculum development and more!
 Thanks to the Government of the Northwest Territories for their continued support.

 Canada Water Week 2016 in the NWT